Mazar-e Sharif, Afghanistan: What to pack, what to wear, and when to go [2023]

 Travel voltage adapter

-A plug adapter that supports outlet types C and F. Check that you get the right type.
-Many adapters currently sold are simply plugs and require your electronics to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should work in most places.
+A plug adapter that supports outlet types C and F. It's important that you pick the right kind.
+The majority of adapters available online are simply plug changers and require your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most places.

 Power bank for devices